cbhacks/CrashEdit/README.md

  * `WavebankChunkController`
  * `SpeechChunkController`

-Remaining old-style controllers (`LegacyController`) remain in place but are planned for removal.
-Where present, old-style controllers coexist with new- style ones in a complicated manner.
-Every old-style controller object always has a single new-style `Controller` associated with it.
-The old-style `AddMenu` actions exist as `LegacyVerb` verbs which apply to the new controller.
-A `Controller` may have new subresource-attribute-based child controllers as well as old `AddNode` child controllers simultaneously.
+Remaining old-style controllers (`LegacyController`) remain in place for some resource types.
+When present, the old controller can provide one editor control as well as the `AddMenu`-style right-click menu options.
+A legacy controller type is associated with a resource type using the `OrphanLegacyController` attribute.

 ### Embeds